GTimothee/compare-rags/README.md

 - llama-index
    - Documentation is good
    - API is nice, providing a good balance between abstraction and customization
+   - I appreciate the fact that we can easily see what we are doing and customize.
+It is very lightweight.
    - Sad that we are forced to use a graphDB to be able to do vector search for graphRAG.
 I am wondering how lightRAG does, as it seems to be using vector search without it.
+Apparently it is possible to use a standard vector DB to store the nodes and use a separate graphDB for the graph search part, but it will take a bit of time (which I don't have).

 ## Source datasets